Poster

 Eli Sennesh · Hao Wu · Tommaso Salvatori

-Unexpected stimuli induce error'' orsurprise'' signals in the brain.
+Unexpected stimuli induce "error" or "surprise" signals in the brain.
 The theory of predictive coding promises to explain these observations in terms of Bayesian inference by suggesting that the cortex implements variational inference in a probabilistic graphical model.
 However, when applied to machine learning tasks, this family of algorithms has yet to perform on par with other variational approaches in high-dimensional, structured inference problems.
-To address this, we introduce a novel predictive coding algorithm for structured generative models, that we call population predictive coding (PPC).
-PPC differs from other formulations of predictive coding, as it respects the correlation structure of the generative model and provably performs maximum-likelihood updates of model parameters, all without sacrificing biological plausibility.
-Empirically, PPC achieves better numerical performance than competing algorithms and provides accurate inference in a number of problems not previously addressed with predictive coding.
+To address this, we introduce a novel predictive coding algorithm for structured generative models, that we call divide-and-conquer predictive coding (DCPC); it differs from other formulations of predictive coding, as it respects the correlation structure of the generative model and provably performs maximum-likelihood updates of model parameters, all without sacrificing biological plausibility.
+Empirically, DCPC achieves better numerical performance than competing algorithms and provides accurate inference in a number of problems not previously addressed with predictive coding.
+We provide an open implementation of DCPC in Pyro on Github.

 Live content is unavailable.
 Log in and register to view live content